Grace-TA/IS2024/Week3-Hardware/HowBig.md

 # GPT Prompt and Result

-> Introduction to Byte, KB, MB, GB, TB, PB, ZB with a summary table with examples in daily life.
+> Introduction to Byte, KB, MB, GB, TB, PB, ZB with a summary table plus examples in daily life.

 In computing, data is measured in terms of bytes and larger units such as kilobytes (KB), megabytes (MB), gigabytes (GB), and so on.
 These units describe the amount of information stored or processed by a computer.
 Here’s an overview of the most common data storage units and their practical applications in daily life.